OlgaJ1989/text_adventure/README.md

 The player's goal is to survive and get off a deserted island that they are stranded on after a plane crash.
 The player's survival depends on the decisions they make during the game.

+The game is not aimed at any type of audience in particular but might be especially fun to older players who used to play the original text-based adventure games back in the seventies.

 The live version of my project can be accessed [here](https://stranded.herokuapp.com/).

 ## How to play